smithfarm/boismortier/README.md

 This is because the compiler will otherwise default to going down a fourth from the a to the e.

+### Measures (bars)

+A bar line is denoted by a `|`.

+It's good to realize that Lilypond does not require bar lines in its source code files.
+However, it's in your best interests to include them because then Lilypond will tell you when a bar contains less, or more, notes than expected according to the time signature.
+(This is the most common error encountered when entering musical notes.)

 ### Partial measures

 Especially in French music, partial measures are used.
 A partial measure is